sandyschumann/sandyschumann.github.io/README.md

 I am a Lecturer (Assistant Professor) and the Postgraduate Tutor at University College London, [Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
-My current research examines questions that pertain to the interplay between media and hate (crime or speech), extremism, as well as radicalisation.
+My current research examines questions that pertain to the interplay between technology and hate (crime or speech), extremism, as well as radicalisation.
 I take an interdiciplinary approach and work in the borderlands of communication science, social psychology, and terrorism studies.
 I am also passionate about meta-research, improving research methods and analyses procedures in terrorism studies.
 In the past, I have studied risk factors of radicalisation more broadly, computer-mediated intergroup contact, and online collective action.

 I am keen to translate my research into policy and practice.
 Doing so, I advise governments (e.g., UK Commission on Countering Extremism, UAE Ministry of Culture and Knowledge Development) and collaborate with civil society organisations to conduct impact evaluations.